 Investing in the development of employees is the most important and rewarding thing a manager can do.
-For some reason, it’s often the last thing on a manager’s “to do” list.
+For some reason, though, it’s often the last thing on a manager’s “to do” list.

-From a purely selfish perspective, when you develop employees, they become smarter, more productive, they perform at a higher level, and ultimately, make you look like a rock star.
+From a purely selfish perspective, when you develop employees, they become smarter and more productive, they perform at a higher level, and ultimately, make you look like a rock star.
 Developing employee skills also helps with recruiting and retaining the best employees, and it allows you to delegate so you can focus on your other roles as a manager.
-Most importantly, it’s rewarding because it’s what leadership is all about; making a difference in the lives of others.
+Most importantly, it’s rewarding because it’s what leadership is all about: making a difference in the lives of others.

-If you're unsure what steps to take to be a mentoring and motivating manager, these ten steps will help you.
+If you're unsure how to become a mentoring and motivating manager, these ten steps will help you.

-Before you can credibly and effectively develop others, you should develop yourself first.
-Otherwise, you may come across as hypocritical, instead of mentoring.
-Shaping good behavior starts with role modeling and will also help sharpen your development skills.
+Before you can credibly and effectively develop others, you should develop yourself.
+Otherwise, you may come across as a hypocrite, rather than a genuine mentor.
+Shaping good behavior starts with role modeling, and learning good self-development will also help sharpen your skills in developing others.

-Employees need to know that a development discussion isn’t just a sneaky way to get an employee to admit their weaknesses.
+Employees need to know that discussing their development isn’t just a sneaky way to get them to admit their weaknesses.
 To inspire them to take ownership of the process, you have to start by building trust.
 Help them to see that you're invested in their success and on their side.